tupperkion/Steamworks/README.md

  - When one command starts another, commands will keep track of what command started them (their parents) and what commands they start (their children).
  - Commands can take control of subsystems.
 When a command has control, this guarantees that nothing but that command can take control of the subsystem.
 When a command has control of a subsystem, that implies that all of it's children also have control.
 It is recommended that if a command will start a command that will move a subsystem, that the parent command claims control.
 A child command will not take control away from its parent.
 It is recommended to take control during the `initialize` phase with something like `driveTrain.takeControl(this)`.
  - `MMCommand` provides a `shouldCancel()` method which checks if the Robot kill switch (the `A` button at the time of writing) or a command's parent has stopped running.
  - There is a default `isFinished()` implementation that checks if the command has timed out or if `shouldCancel()` returns true.
-It is recommended that if you are writing a command that controls a subsystem, you have isFinished return true of `super.isFinished` (or `shouldCancel`, depending on your needs) returns true or if you have lost control of any of the subsystems you need.
-E.g. `return driveTrain.controlledBy(this) || super.isFinished()`.
+It is recommended that if you are writing a command that controls a subsystem, you have isFinished return true if `super.isFinished` (or `shouldCancel`, depending on your needs) returns true or if you have lost control of any of the subsystems you need.
+E.g. `return !Robot.driveTrain.controlledBy(this) || super.isFinished()`.
  - There are two timing functions available. `setTimeout()` is just WPILib's default implemantation. `timeout()` is a custom implementation that uses `setTimeout()`, but the timer will pause when the command is frozen (e.g. when the Scheduler is disabled).
  - Sometimes, you will want to start a command as your last child command, and then stop running after that command ends.
 This can be done by starting the command, then calling `releaseForChildren()`.
 When `releaseForChildren()` is called, a flag is set, which causes `shouldCancel()` to return true if there are no still-running child commands.
  - There is a new `resume()` method.
 This can be overridden, and is called whenever a command is frozen, then unfrozen.
 It should be assumed that all subsystems have had their `stop()` method called since the last time the command has had a chance to move them.
 Any subsystem instructions that were given during `initialize()` that would be cancelled by `stop()` (and not re-run by `execute()`) should be repeated by overriding this method.
  - There is a default `end()` implementation that will find any subsystems that this controls, and relinquish control, stopping the subsystem.
 It is recommended that if your command at any point takes control of another subsystem, that you either leave this method as-is or call `super.end()` when overriding it.

+> **Note:** Be careful when starting commands within commands.
+If you start a command within an `execute` block, make sure you don't accidentally create a condition where the parent command will flood the scheduler with tons of child commands.
+Make use of `releaseForChildren` and the `requireChildren` method and variable. `requireChildren` will start as `false` and be set to `true` after `releaseForChildren` is called.
+See the code for `Gear` for an example of this.

 ### `Series`